Preface

 Lab away

-If you execute docker images you should see the image appear as vrnetlab/something with the software version number as the tag.
+you should see the image appear as vrnetlab/something

 Check the documentation to get the relevant kind to use in your lab topology and it’s as simple as that.